jfmengels/blog/content/blog/safe-unsafe-operations-in-elm.md

 date: '2020-04-27T00:00:00.000Z'
 ---

+(Updated on TODO DATE to use more recent versions of `elm-review`, which makes things simpler)

 In Elm, we often have modules around a data type which needs a validation when you initially create it.
 For instance, the [`elm/regex` package](https://package.elm-lang.org/packages/elm/regex/latest/) defines a [`Regex.fromString`](https://package.elm-lang.org/packages/elm/regex/latest/Regex#fromString) function, which people often use the following way: